MISSION:

 • 2.
 Transformation:

-The process of change, growth, and spiritual evolution.
+The process of education, change, growth, and spiritual evolution.

 • 3.
 Explore Diverse Communities.